andrefidalgosilva/SixtySixSolver/README.md

 ## Perfect solutions

 The program supports perfect solutions -- that is, solutions where every digit is different.
-This will output every solution to this particular subproblem (which may be the main problem, depending on your definition of the original Vietnamese problem.
+This will output every solution to this particular subproblem (which may be the main problem, depending on your definition of the original Vietnamese problem).
 To only get perfect solutions, run the program with the "-perfectsolutions" argument.

 Results when running on my machine: